colinpeng-datascience/pine-penguin-change/README.md

 ## Contributing

 We welcome contributions from the community!
-If you're interested in contributing to Pine Penguin Change, feel free to fork, develop, and then open a pull request:
+If you're interested in contributing to Pine Penguin Change, feel free to fork, develop, and then open a pull request.

 ## Bug Reports and Troubleshooting